Lower costs, reduced complexity, and increased convenience, were key drivers that led Matrix Solutions Inc. to outsource its data centre operations.

-While Matrix’s old server needed 500 volt amperes of power, the new blade units required 2,700 volt amperes, and produced around 18,000 British Thermal Unit (BTU) of heat.
+Matrix’s old server needed 500 volt amperes of power, but the new blade units required 2,700 volt amperes, and produced around 18,000 British Thermal Unit (BTU) of heat.

-“The power and heat density were enormous,” reminisced Morley.
+“The power and heat density was enormous,” reminisced Morley.
 He said with the AC fans at full blast,” there was just too much noise in the room.”

-As the cost of real estate in Calgary has shot up recently, Morley said Matrix shelved earlier plans to build another data centre.
+The cost of real estate in Calgary has skyrocketed recently and Morley said Matrix shelved earlier plans to build another data centre.
 “The cost of just putting up drywall for a new server room was $20,000.”

 The option presented by outsourced data infrastructure provider Q9 Networks Inc. of Toronto, however, offered significant savings.